 • Which services that they are able to provide. (types of consultation, treatment, etc)

-2. Other parties can then query the data repository to match a patient’s requirements with the correct type of practitioner for the correct service, at a convenient time and location.
+2. Other parties (channels) can then query the data repository to match a patient’s requirements with the correct type of practitioner for the correct service, at a convenient time and location.

 3. Once a match has been made, an appointment can be booked, and the details can be pulled back into the practitioner’s diary.